Area 51: Foreign technology evaluation

 During the remainder of the Vietnam War, the Navy kill ratio climbed to 8.33 to 1.
 In contrast, the USAF rate improved only slightly to 2.83 to 1.
 The reason for this difference was Top Gun.
 The Navy had revitalized its air combat training, while the Air Force had stayed stagnant.
 Most of the Navy MiG kills were by Top Gun graduates.

-In May 1973, Project HAVE IDEA took over from the older HAVE DOUGHNUT, HAVE FERRY and HAVE DRILL projects.
-HAVE IDEA was transferred to the Tonopah Test Range Airport, where testing of foreign technology aircraft expanded through the 1970s and 1980s.
+In March 1970 project HAVE GLIB was instituted as an umbrella program for testing of foreign military equipment, inheriting the assets of previous aircraft evaluation projects such as HAVE DOUGHNUT, HAVE FERRY and HAVE DRILL.
+The Air Force responsible test organisation was designated as the 6512th Test Squadron, of which the Area 51 detachment, the Special Projects Branch, became known as the Red Hats.

-Area 51 also hosted HAVE GLIB, which tested Soviet tracking and missile control radar systems.
+HAVE GLIB also incorporated a range of Soviet tracking and missile control radar systems.
 A complex of actual and replica Soviet-type threat systems began to grow around "Slater Lake", a mile northwest of the main base, along with an acquired Soviet "Barlock" search radar placed at Tonopah Air Force Station.
 They were arranged to simulate a Soviet-style air defense complex.

+In May 1973, the project name HAVE GLIB was superseded by HAVE IDEA.

+In April 1977 two MiG-17s and two MiG-21s of HAVE IDEA were transferred to the 4477th Test and Evaluation Flight, the Red Eagles, under project CONSTANT PEG.
+From this point onwards the Red Hats of Air Force Systems Command continued evaluation of new aircraft types at Area 51 under project HAVE IDEA, while the Red Eagles of Tactical Air Command began an exploitation programme to expose front line squadrons to Soviet-built aircraft under project CONSTANT PEG.
+For two years the Red Hats and the Red Eagles both operated from Area 51, before the 4477th TEF was transferred to the Tonopah Test Range Airport in July 1979.

+Testing of foreign technology aircraft by the Red Hats expanded and continued at Area 51 through the 1970s and 1980s, with the HAVE IDEA project title being replaced by HAVE PHOENIX in April 1986.

 The USAF began funding improvements to Area 51 in 1977 under project SCORE EVENT.
 In 1979, the CIA transferred jurisdiction of the Area 51 site to the Air Force Flight Test Center at Edwards AFB.
 Sam Mitchell, the last CIA commander of Area 51, relinquished command to USAF Lt.
 Col. Larry D. McClain.

 In 2017, a USAF aircraft crashed at the site, killing the pilot, Lt.
 Colonel Eric "Doc" Schultz.
 The USAF refused to release further information about the crash.
-In 2022, unconfirmed reports said the aircraft was a Sukhoi SU-27 Soviet fighter jet that was part of the classified Foreign Materials Exploitation program, and that Schultz had died when both air crew ejected after a technical problem.
+In 2022, unconfirmed reports said the aircraft was a Sukhoi Su-27 Soviet fighter jet that was part of the classified Foreign Materials Exploitation program, and that Schultz had died when both air crew ejected after a technical problem.

+Iran hostage crisis

+On April 20, 1980, media nationwide reported on "Area 51", described as a "secret sector" where US forces trained to rescue the hostages in Iran.